Akkatecture/Documentation/content/docs/walkthrough/walkthrough_ending.md

 ```

-There we have our sample application working, congradulations for making it this far.
+There we have our sample application working, congragulations for making it this far.

 ## In Closing